robvdl/mojito/README.md

 Negroni.
 It was originally based on the Negroni codebase, making the middleware stack compatible with Negroni.

-It is slightly more opinionated however, by choosing a particular router, (Gorilla Mux) and template library (Pongo2) for you, I wanted to make it even easier to get started and write apps with Mojito.
-You don't need to bring in other libraries like unrolled/render in order to render templates for example and then add another layer on top of that to handle Pongo templates, this is something I feel should be built into the Mojito framework itself to make things easier and reduce the number of dependencies required.
+It is slightly more opinionated however, by choosing a particular router (Gorilla Mux) and template library (Pongo2), I wanted to make it even easier to get started and write apps with Mojito.
+You don't need to bring in other libraries like unrolled/render in order to render template responses for example and then add another library on top of that to handle Pongo templates, this is something I felt should be built into the Mojito framework itself to make things easier and reduce the number of dependencies required.

 Unlike Negroni, that DOES make Mojito a framework, Negroni is mostly just